CSOC-23/Web-Week3-Vue/README.md

 - `/login` - This is the login page.
 - `/register` - This is the register page.

-We have also created a backend server containing the API endpoints required for this application to function completely  - [https://todo-app-csoc.herokuapp.com/](https://todo-app-csoc.herokuapp.com/)
+We have also created a backend server containing the API endpoints required for this application to function completely - [https://todo-api-s7vj.onrender.com/](https://todo-api-s7vj.onrender.com/)

-You are already familiar with API from last task if not find more details at [Task-2-Web](https://github.com/COPS-IITBHU/csoc-2021-task-2-web/blob/main/README.md#api-usage)
+You can find [the documentation](./API_Documentation.md) of the endpoints in this repository itself.

 ## Tasks

 You would notice that the application is not functional completely.
 So, your task is to make it completely functional.
 You would be working in :

 - [Landing](./pages/index.vue)
 - [Register](./pages/register/index.vue)
 - [Login](./pages/login/index.vue)